Kärcher Scrubber drier BR 45/22 C Bp Pack Li

 Scrubber drier BR 45/22 C Bp Pack Li

-Even on large surfaces, a certain narrowness often prevails in practice due to height constraints.
-Our BR 45/22 C Bp Pack scrubber dryer is the ideal choice for these types of situations.
-Equipped with a roller brush head with KART technology (Kärcher Advanced Response Technology) that is rotatable by 200 degrees in both directions and has a large working width, it is exceptionally manoeuvrable and therefore ideally suited to highly cluttered surfaces.
-At the same time, the positioning of the brush and squeegees, which is continuously transverse to the direction of travel, ensures an increase in the area performance and a uniform cleaning result.
-Our built-in, high-power lithium-ion batteries offer a lifetime up to three times longer than that of conventional lead batteries and are also completely maintenance-free.
-Using the innovative eco!efficiency mode can increase their run time evenmore significantly and even reduce the operating noise by around 40%.
-The optional HEPA filter filters the exhaust air from the dirty water, allowing you to work in hygiene-sensitive areas.
+Even large spaces often have to contend with the odd narrow area or cluttered furniture.
+Our BR 45/22 C Bp Pack scrubber drier is the ideal choice for these challenging situations.
+Equipped with a roller brush head which rotates 200° in either direction thanks to KART steering technology (Kärcher Advanced Response Technology), it delivers a large working width combined with exceptional manoeuvrability - ideally suited to highly cluttered floor spaces.
+At the same time, the positioning of the brush and squeegees - which are always aligned to match the direction of travel - ensures an increase in the area performance and a uniform cleaning result.
+Our built-in, high-power lithium-ion batteries offer a up to 3x longer lifetime than conventional lead batteries and are also completely maintenance-free.
+Using the innovative eco!efficiency mode can increase their run time even more significantly as well as reducing operating noise by around 40% - ideal for daytime cleaning.
+The optional HEPA filter removes the exhaust air from the dirty water, allowing you to work in hygiene-sensitive areas.

 Features and benefits

-Includes high-performance lithium-ion batteryCompletely maintenance-free and with a service life that is up to three times longer than conventional batteries.
-Interim and partial charging possible as required.
-Extremely fast charging times (full charge in three hours, half charge in one hour).
+Includes high-performance lithium-ion batteryMaintenance-free and with a service life that is up to three times longer than conventional batteries.
+Partial and opportunity charging is possible.
+Very fast charging times (full charge in 3 hours, half charge in 1 hour)

 - Makes it possible to drive away from walls at a 90° angle.